Veer034/Flink/README.md

     window is started.
 Sliding windows can be overlapping if the slide is smaller than the window size.

 #### Session Windows :
-    divide incoming data to window based on time of incoming data, window get closed when data is not coming for the certain period of time i.e., when a gap of inactivity occurred.
+    divide incoming data toa window based on time of incoming data, window get closed when data is not coming for the certain period of time i.e., when a gap of inactivity occurred.
 This window doesn't overlap and doesn't have fixed start or end time.
 When current window expires, new data will get added to new window.
 Note: Dynamic gaps are specified by implementing the SessionWindowTimeGapExtractor interface.